-This Agreement will begin on the Effective Date and continue until [Insert End Date] (the "Term") unless terminated earlier in accordance with Article 9.
+This Agreement will begin on the Effective Date and continue until all Projects have been completed or terminated in accordance with the terms of this Agreement (the "Term") unless terminated earlier in accordance with Article 9 (Termination and Suspension).
 The Consortium Members may renew or extend the Term by written agreement.